AdobeDocs/learning-manager.en/help/migrated/integrate-aem-learning-manager.md

 * **Skill name:**&nbsp;The skill used to filter exact&nbsp;training.
 * **Tag name:**&nbsp;The tag used to filter exact results.

-`Here are a few additional components that you can customize:`
+Here are a few&nbsp;additional&nbsp;components that you can customize:

 **Learning Object Types:&nbsp;**Filter according to the type of the Learning Object.&nbsp;The supported types are- course, certification,&nbsp;jobAid,and&nbsp;learningProgram.